chrisjamesbarbers/chrisjamesbarbers.github.io/post2.md

 Christopher James Barbers in Bramhall, Stockport, Cheshire

-urgently requires an experienced barber with an immidiate start.
+urgently requires an experienced barber with an immediate start.

 Must be experienced in all aspects of mens and boys hairdressing, both modern and traditional haircuts for all age groups.